-Lea d Officer to complete: - 1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Finance: Adrian Hart Policy Checklist, and comments have been incorporated / additional forms Legal: David Sellars completed / EIA completed, where required.
-Equalities & Consultation: Ed Sexton Climate: Liam Pond Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
+Lea d Officer to complete: - 1 I have consulted the relevant departments in respect of any relevant implications Finance: Adrian Hart indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms Legal: David Sellars completed / EIA completed, where required.
+Equalities & Consultation: Ed Sexton Climate: Liam Pond Legal, financial/commercial and equalities in the name of the officer consulted must be in mplications must be included within the report and acluded above.
 2 SLB member who approved submission: Ajman Ali - Executive Director 3 Committee Chair consulted: Cllr Joe Otten, Chair of Waste and Street Scene Committee 4 on the Statutory and Council Policy Checklis en obtained in respect of the implications indicated st and that the report has been approved for ember indicated at 2.
 In addition, any additional as required at 1.
-Lead Officer Name: Liam Pond Job Title: Interim Operations Manager City Centre Maintenance & Sheffield Markets Date: 18/11/2023
+Lead Officer Name: Liam Pond Job Title: Interim Operations Manager City Centre Maintenance & Sheffield Markets